hyperflow-wms/hyperflow-job-executor/README.md

 ![GitHub tag (latest SemVer pre-release)](https://img.shields.io/github/v/tag/hyperflow-wms/hyperflow-job-executor?include_prereleases&sort=date)

-This is a basic HyperFlow job executor that uses local directory path to read and write files, and Redis for communication with the [HyperFlow engine](https://github.com/hyperflow-wms/hyperflow).
+This is a basic HyperFlow job executor that uses local directory path to read and write files, and Redis (or RabbitMQ/Redis) for communication with the [HyperFlow engine](https://github.com/hyperflow-wms/hyperflow).

 ## Adding the executor to a Docker image
 - Install Node.js 12.x or higher